Skip to main content

 What are you proposing?

-At HS22, the RVC and Hill are proposing a residential-led development as well as land reserved for a new 2 Form Entry Primary School along with an improved access and interface to the station, a new pedestrian and cycle bridge across the railway, new open spaces, landscaping and biodiversity measures.
+At HS22, the RVC and Hill are proposing a residential-led development of 437 homes as well as land reserved for a new 2 Form Entry Primary School along with an improved access and interface to the station, a new pedestrian and cycle bridge across the railway, new open spaces, landscaping and biodiversity measures.

 What benefit will this development bring for local people?